kronda/karveldigital/wordpress/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 = What happens with my original images after they have been processed with ShortPixel? =

+If you didn't make any changes in the plugin Settings and you left the 'Image backup' option checked, the originals will be located in a backup folder at:

+/wp-content/uploads/ShortpixelBackups

-Your images are automatically stored in a backup folder, on your hosting server.
-After optimization, if you want to switch back to a certain original image, hit **Restore backup** in the Media Library.
-If you are happy with the ShortPixel optimized images, you can deactivate saving the backups in the plugin Settings.
+After optimization, if you want to switch back to a certain original image, hit Restore backup in the Media Library.
+If you are happy with the optimized images, you can deactivate saving the backups in the plugin Settings.

 = What types of formats can be optimized? =

 For now, ShortPixel supports JPEG, PNG, PDF and GIF formats.
 Animated GIFs and thumbnails are also optimized.
 Additional formats are scheduled for optimization in the future.

+= Will ShortPixel work if my website is using CloudFare? =

+Yes, the image processing happens without interfering with the CloudFare protection.
+The ShortPixel and CloudFare plugins are also compatible.

 = I’m stuck.
 What do I do? =

 The ShortPixel team is here to help. <a href="https://shortpixel.com/contact">Contact us</a>!

 == Screenshots ==